 Search Intent Types

-Users know exactly where they want to go and are searching for a specific website or web page.
-Example: “Facebook login page.”In other words, the searcher or user only used the search engine – Google or Bing- as a navigation tool to achieve their goal—hence, the name.
+Navigational: Users know exactly where they want to go and are searching for a specific website or page.
+Example: “Facebook login page.”
+Here, the search engine (Google or Bing) serves purely as a navigation tool.

-- What is the most affordable email marketing tool?
+“What is the most affordable email marketing tool?”

 Embedding Search Intent in Your Content Strategy